agordon/agnostic/PLANS.md

     "pipes are useful shell feature, but they are not available in this lesson.
     This lesson can be completed without using pipes.
 To learn more about pipes, go to lesson XXXX").

+## Shell / Interface

+* Block-on-STDIN detection - When a user runs a command which would normally block forever on STDIN (connected to a terminal), such as `cut -f1` instead of `cut -f1 <input.txt`, stop and display a warning to the user.

 * **Guided execution** - The shell executor (and every implemented program) have a verbose mode, when it tells the user what's going on.